 Journal of Research in Social Sciences (JRSS)

 The Journal of Research in Social Sciences is a multidisciplinary peer review journal.
-It is published twicely in a year by the Faculty of Social Sciences, Department of Education of National University of Modern Languages (NUML) (Islamabad, Pakistan) under the patron leadership of the Rector of NUML.
+It is published twicely in a year by the Faculty of Social Sciences, National University of Modern Languages (NUML) (Islamabad, Pakistan) under the patron leadership of the Rector of NUML.

 JRSS has a team of reputable academic experts of their specific areas as members of its editorial board.
 The aim of JRSS is to provide a platform for academic researchers, social scientists and teachers and students to share their intellectual efforts and disseminate their results and to promote researches in the field of educational research through providing opportunities for print and online access to quality material for all those who are interested in the field of research in social sciences.

-It is heartening to note that the first edition of the Journal of research in
+It is heartening to note that the Journal of research in

 social sciences has been warmly received by the international community of